If you like the itinerary below please quote REF INDIA 2896 when enquiring for further details.

 Alternatively you may like modify this trip with your own Holiday Wish List

-Welcome to India and the start of your amazing Indian Safari tour.
-Upon arrival into Delhi you will be met by our local representatives and transferred to your accommodation.
-Enjoy the rest of the evening at your leisure as tomorrow the adventure begins.
-Overnight Delhi.
+Huan Ying Welcome to China and the start of your holiday!
+On arrival into Beijing International Airport you will be met by an On The Go Representative and transferred to your hotel.
+The rest of the day is at your leisure.